-The language of the bill A2578 is clear as far as location requirements are concerned.
+The language of bill A2578 is clear as far as location requirements are concerned.
 Only players physically present within NJ state borders are allowed to play on the sites licensed by the NJDGE.
 This is what caused so many problems during the initial phase.

 However, in March of 2017, the regulated states at that point (NJ, Nevada, and Delaware) entered a multi-state agreement that allowed operators to share liquidity.
-This meant that players from all three states could play together, providing significant boost across the board.
+This meant that players from all three states could play together, providing a significant boost across the board.

 According to the agreement, all states retained the profits deriving from their players, but the agreement created room for new possibilities and paved the way for the future of regulated poker in the US.

 So, to answer the question, you do have to be physically in New Jersey to play on any of the NJ online poker sites.
-However, you can play against the same players and participate in the same tournaments from Delaware and Nevada as well, as long as the room you play on is available in these other states.
+However, you can play against the same players and participate in the same tournaments from Delaware and Nevada as well, as long as the room you play in is available in these other states.

-The good news is that you do not actually have to be in NJ to either download the software or open an account.
+The good news is that you do not have to be in NJ to download the software or open an account.
 So, if you are planning a trip, you can prepare everything ahead of time and be ready to kick things off once you enter the state.

 Prior to regulated poker, players found themselves between a rock and a hard place.
-They could either not play at all, or place their trust and their money with one of illegal unregulated offshore sites that still catered (and continue to cater) to US players.
+They could either not play at all, or place their trust and their money with one of the illegal unregulated offshore sites that still catered (and continue to cater) to US players.

 Although not all of these sites are necessarily “bad,” they certainly are not regulated by any relevant authority in the US.
 Furthermore, to do what they do, these rooms have to go around certain laws to be able to accept deposits and process withdrawals.

-Once your complaint is received, you will be advised as to what steps to take next, if anything else is required on your part.
+Once your complaint is received, you will be advised as to what steps to take next if anything else is required on your part.

 In general, you will find some or all of the following options are available for online poker in New Jersey: